• Eilean Donan Castle, Isle of Skye, Scotland

 Scotland

 Rugged, colorful, and feisty, Scotland stands apart.
-From its stony architecture to its unmanicured landscape to the more laid-back nature of its people — and their peculiar fondness for haggis — Scotland is distinctly not England.
-A proud identity unites the sparsely populated country, all the way from the southern lowlands, which border England just north of Hadrian's Wall, up to the Norwegian latitudes of the rocky Highlands and remote islands.
-Outside its main cities, Scotland's sights are subtle, but the misty glens, brooding countryside castles, and warm culture are plenty engaging.
-It's easy to fall in love with the irrepressible spirit and beautiful landscape of this faraway corner of Britain.
+From its stony architecture to its striking landscape to its charming people — and their peculiar fondness for haggis — this little land packs a big punch.
+A proud identity unites the sparsely populated country, which boasts misty glens, brooding castles, windswept moors, peaty whisky, and Celtic ambience.
+Its leading cities, Edinburgh and Glasgow, teem with culture.
+It's easy to fall in love with the irrepressible spirit and beautiful scenery of this faraway corner of Britain.

 Places